Skip to content

 Detection is not prevention

-Between the actual overflow and the PSPLIM fault, some memory below the stack bottom may already have been partially corrupted by the recursion.
-The fault guarantees the overflow is caught — not that no damage was done.
-The corrupted depth=3 log line above is direct evidence: memory was already overwritten before the sentinel check ran.
+Between the actual overflow and the sentinel check at the next context switch, memory below the stack bottom is silently overwritten.
+The fault guarantees the overflow is eventually detected — not that no damage was done.
+The corrupted depth=3 log line above is direct evidence: data was already overwritten by the time the sentinel check ran.

 2.2 — With APP_HW_STACK_PROTECTION